 Continue reading Install X11 on OS X 10.4 Tiger Without the Install DVD

-Eshop is a nice ecommerce plugin for WordPress but it does not support taking credit card information directly on the site but redirects the customer to Authorize.net site or Paypal or some other payment processor.
+Eshop is a nice ecommerce plugin for WordPress but it does not support taking credit card information directly on the site but redirects the customer to Authorize.net site or Paypal or some other online payment processing.
 I had a need to accept cards without redirecting the customer to a external site so I wrote a patch for Eshop.
 Download patch here

 Continue reading Eshop Authorize.net AIM Integration